Cuteopy2/vba-challenge/README.md

 Multiple Year Stock Analysis - VBA Script

 This VBA script analyzes stocks listed in multiple worksheets in an Excel workbook.
-Each worksheet contains a table with the following columns: <ticker>, <date>, <open>, <high>, <low>, <close>, and <vol>.
-The script performs the following calculations:
+Each worksheet contains a table with the following columns: ticker, date, open, high, low, close, and vol. The script performs the following calculations:

 Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year